Reviewable/testing-public/README.md

 Random edit.

-Another random edit with a follow-up.
+Another random edit with a follow-up and a reviewer edit.